 - Preheat the oven to 350 degrees F.

-- In a stand mixer fitted with the paddle attachment (or a hand mixer), spread the butter around the bowl by mixing for about 10 seconds on medium.
-With the mixer still on, stream in the sugar, and beat until the sugar and butter are blended.
-Add in 2 cups of the flour and mix on medium until it just disappears.
-Add the egg yolk, beat for a few more seconds until combined, then turn the dough out onto a lightly floured work surface.
+- For the shortbread: it is best to use a stand mixer if you have one, but this may all be done with a hand mixer as well.
+In a stand mixer fitted with the paddle attachment, spread the butter around the bowl by mixing for about 10 seconds on medium.
+With the mixer still on, pour in the sugar, and beat until the sugar and butter are blended.
+Briefly beat in the egg yolk until incorporated, then mix in the flour, scraping down the sides of the bowl as needed, until a crumbly dough forms.

-- Butter a 9×13 inch baking dish, and press the dough out into the pan.
-Prick the dough all over with a fork, and bake for 20-22 minutes, until golden brown.
-Let the shortbread cool completely on a wire rack.
+- Line a 9×13 inch metal baking pan with parchment paper, then press the dough out evenly using your fingertips.
+Prick the dough all over with a fork, and bake for 20-22 minutes, until lightly golden brown.
+Let the shortbread cool completely on a wire rack, about 15 minutes.

 - Spread the dulce de leche evenly on top of the shortbread layer, then refrigerate for 30 minutes.

 - For the chocolate layer: In a heatproof bowl, combine the dark chocolate chips and butter, and microwave in 30 second intervals until it's almost smooth.
 Err on the side of microwaving less, so you don't risk overheating the chocolate.
 I pull it out when the chocolate chips are almost melted, and usually if I keep stirring for a minute, the residual heat will melt it to a smooth consistency.
 Pour the mixture over the chilled dulce de leche layer and spread it evenly with a spatula.
 Refrigerate for an hour until the chocolate glaze hardens.